Had Chambersburg lost this game Friday night, the Trojans would have been kicking themselves from now until March.

 Gray Kline chose to drive the lane and that - with the way the game was being called - was not the best decision.
 Sure enough, he was called for a charge with 18 seconds left, giving the Trojans the ball.

 Kellen Williams was fouled bringing the ball up the court and made both free throws with 15 ticks left to make it 51-48.
-Cumberland Valley's final play was
+Cumberland Valley's final play was disrupted by excellent Chambersburg defense and a desperation shot never got close.

 "It seemed like we were trying to give it away," Trojan coach Beau Gantz said.
 "Some of the things we did, you'd never know we're a senior-laden team.
 We kept going over the back on rebounds, and rushed shots on offense, and missed some key free throws, and, against their press, we kept getting trapped in the corner."